Higher Education & Careers

 - Personal guidance

 Regularly, over 80% of our Year 13 students gain places at University, with the vast majority of other students gaining entrance onto a chosen alternative, whether this be apprenticeships, employment or an alternative Higher Education pathway.
 Students in Year 11 or 13 who prefer to follow a route of employment, apprenticeship or further education are fully supported through application processes by the school’s Careers Team.
-Mrs Payne faciltates a range of interview opportunities in order to ensure students have access to a broad range of advice and guidance, including the use of an external careers advisor.
+Mrs Garwood-Evans faciltates a range of interview opportunities in order to ensure students have access to a broad range of advice and guidance, including the use of an external careers advisor.

 Every year group has access to a wide range of opportunities to engage with the world of work, as outlined in our Careers Programme found in the download section below.
 Students are encouraged to use Unifrog to build their own skills portfolio and increase awareness of career pathways from the end of Year 7.
 There are a number of careers-focused sessions built into all year groups' Personal Development lessons in addition to some whole day events, work shadowing days, access to visiting speakers and individual guidance across a student's time in the school.